mavryk-network/mavryk-protocol/docs/boreas/glossary.rst

 .. _def_minimal_stake_boreas:

 _`Minimal stake`
-    An amount of tez (e.g., 6000ṁ) serving as a minimal amount for a delegate to have `baking rights`_ and voting rights in a cycle_.
+    An amount of mav (e.g., 6000ṁ) serving as a minimal amount for a delegate to have `baking rights`_ and voting rights in a cycle_.

 _`Operation kinds`